Sex in the Fog: Navigating the Top 10 Urban Dating Woes

 Complaint #6 “ Dating is a heinously expensive drain on my time and bank account – especially amidst my quest for financial stability.”

 “Then Budget.
 Beer goggles aren’t free ya know.
 I’m kidding.
-Get creative and research what is out there.
-There are even fun and romantic ways to feed your date for under $5 a pop.
+But if you want something bad enough, sacrifice a little bit.
+Save a bit here and there and research some cool spots that arent pricey.
+There are fun and romantic ways to feed your date for under $5 a pop.
 There’s no reason not to be upfront with your financial situation too.
 If your date is going to judge you or try to drain your wallet, then they are not for you.

 Complaint #5 “ I have a fatal case of choice paralyzation.”